EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

    In the below snippet, the satellite is equipped with two instruments.
 The second instrument, and second mode is selected for coverage calculation.
 The ``use_field_of_regard`` flag is set true to indicate that the field-of-regard should be considered for the coverage calculation.
    Note that in absence of the ``orientation`` specifications for the ``SpacecraftBus`` object, the default is assumed to be aligned to the nadir-pointing frame.
    In case of the instrument, the default orientation is alignment to the spacecraft bus.
-Since the ``method`` is not specified, the default method ``DirectSphericalPointInPolygon`` is used.
+Since the ``method`` is not specified, the default method ``DirectSphericalPIP`` is used.

    .. code-block:: python